Improving Confidence Estimates for Unfamiliar Examples: Experiments

-Given the benefits of T-scaling, we expected that novelty-weighted scaling, in which samples predicted to be novel have a greater temperature (reducing confidence more), would further improve results.
+Given the benefits of T-scaling, we expected that novelty-weighted scaling, in which samples predicted to be unfamiliar have a greater temperature (reducing confidence more), would further improve results.
 However, we found the novelty weight $T_1$ was usually set to zero in validation, and, in any case, the novelty-weighted scaling performed similarly to T-scaling.
 The problem could be that the validation set does not have enough novelty to determine the correct weights.
-If we ``cheat'' and use samples drawn from the novel distribution to set the two weights $T_0$ and $T_1$, the method performs quite well.
-For example, when tuning parameters on a mix of familiar and novel samples for Gender recognition, novelty-weighted scaling performed best with 0.297 NLL compared to 0.328 for T-scaling and 0.313 for ensemble of calibrated classifiers that are tuned on the same data.
+If we ``cheat'' and use samples drawn from the unfamiliar distribution to set the two weights $T_0$ and $T_1$, the method performs quite well.
+For example, when tuning parameters on a mix of familiar and unfamiliar samples for Gender recognition, novelty-weighted scaling performed best with 0.297 NLL compared to 0.328 for T-scaling and 0.313 for ensemble of calibrated classifiers that are tuned on the same data.

 In Figure~\ref{fig:curves}, we plot calibration curves of single networks, ensembles, distillation, G-distillation, and the Bayesian method with varying $T$.
-These curves allow us to peek at the best possible performance, if we were able to tune calibration parameters on novel and familiar test data.
+These curves allow us to peek at the best possible performance, if we were able to tune calibration parameters on unfamiliar and familiar test data.
 These curves allow a clearer view of which methods perform best.
-They also show that calibration on the familiar samples (`X' marks) leads to lower $T$ values than is optimal for the novel samples.
-Generally, increasing $T$ further would reduce likelihood error for novel samples without much adverse impact on likelihood error for familiar samples.
-On the object presence task (curve not shown), all models are well-calibrated (without T-scaling) for both novel and familiar categories.
+They also show that calibration on the familiar samples (`X' marks) leads to lower $T$ values than is optimal for the unfamiliar samples.
+Generally, increasing $T$ further would reduce likelihood error for unfamiliar samples without much adverse impact on likelihood error for familiar samples.
+On the object presence task (curve not shown), all models are well-calibrated (without T-scaling) for both unfamiliar and familiar categories.

 \textbf{Comparison of methods: } Finally, considering Table~\ref{tab:bigtable}, we see that the ensemble of T-scaled models dominates, consistently achieving the lowest label error, calibration error, NLL, and Brier error.
 The downside of the ensemble is higher training and inference computational cost, 10x in our case since we test with an ensemble of 10 classifiers.
 Distillation and G-distillation offered hope of preserving some of the gains of ensembles without the cost, and we expected the performance of G-distillation at least to fall between T-scaling and the ensemble.
 However, while G-distillation, which uses unsupervised samples to better mimic ensemble behavior in the broader feature domain, slightly outperforms distillation, neither method consistently outperforms T-scaling --- no pain, no gain.